Rome Tourist Card

 • Use Public Transport or Walk

 • Rome is a compact city, and many of its key sights are quite close to each other.
 You can easily walk between attractions.
 However, for longer distances, Rome's buses, trams, and metro are affordable and efficient.
+We offer a great ticket which includes access to the city's transport system, the Roma Pass.
+Click HERE for ticket details.

 • Beware of Pickpockets